-Terebinth Refuge is a Christ-centered non profit shelter and transitional home that brings hope and provides strength-based, trauma-informed and holistic services for sex trafficked and sexually exploited women, transitioning them from bondage to a life of health, stability and independence.
-The shelter opened April 2018.
+Terebinth Refuge is a Christ-centered, non-profit shelter and transitional home that brings hope and provides strength based, trauma-informed and holistic services for sex trafficked and sexually exploited women, transitioning them from bondage to a life of health, stability and independence.

 Significance of the Terebinth (Oak) Tree

 Throughout the Old Testament Terebinth and Oak are referred to and the reference interchanged.
 The word used in Isaiah 61:3 which is often translated ”ram” as it’s root, refers to strength and power and can also mean “pillar”referring to a strong leader.
 Terebinth (pistacia) develops a very large deep and extensive root system and therefore remains green in years of drought, it often sprouts from the stump after being cut.
 Because of its large size and great age, terebinth tree were places of significance, well known landmarks in the scripture, also seen as a resting place of shelter and shade.

 God refers to His children as becoming a “terebinth of righteousness”, a position of resilience, strength and rest to bring Him glory.

 our EXECUTIVE DIRECTOR

 Cynthia Terlouw (CeCe) has dedicated her life to the development and advancement of others.